ThingHz/SHT31-temperature-and-humidity/README.md

 # SHT31-temperature-and-humidity

 It's an ESP8266 project to measure Temperature and Humidity using SHT31 and Adafruit Huzzah ESP8266.
 It provides us Real Time Temperature and Humidity data and hourly analytics.
-The data is send to web Server hosted by the device and to Things Speak API
+The data is sent to web Server hosted by the device and to Things Speak API

 ## Features